MicrosoftDocs/customer-insights/ci-docs/odata-examples.md

 ## Other examples

-The following table contains a set of sample queries for other entities.
+Sample queries for other entities.

 |Query type |Example  | Note  |
 |---------|---------|---------|